RobBudaghyan/Orion/README.md

 #### Preferences

+In settings you can:
+- enable interface sounds
-In settings you can enable interface sounds, a biometric verification using fingerprints and patterns in order to restrict access to Orion on your device.
-You are allowed to change your unique User ID for security reasons (Note that you WILL NOT be able to retrieve your previous ID and it's messages).
-Feel free to use online Orion Guide if you need any help using Orion.
+- biometric verification that uses fingerprints and patterns in order to restrict access to Orion on your device
+- change your unique User ID for security reasons (Note that you WILL NOT be able to retrieve your previous ID and it's messages)
+- open online Orion guide if you need any help

 <img src="https://drive.google.com/uc?export=view&id=14onGR89cMkaY-4Vwz_75pzaGgqV7TuOL" alt="img" width="1000">